agisga/agisga.github.io/_posts/2018-7-27-AWS_S3_and_CloudFront.md

 I have found it convenient to use the [`dotenv` gem](https://github.com/bkeepers/dotenv) to keep the access key ID and the secret access key of the user (that was just created) locally in a `.env` file (don't commit/push it to github!!!)
 At this point you may also choose to allow `s3_website` to set up CloudFront for the website to save some time later (though without the SSL certificate, which will still have to be added manually, see below).

-### 2 Request a public SSL certificate
+### 2 Request an SSL certificate

 We need an SSL certificate to enable HTTPS for the custom domain when it is accessed through CloudFront.

-Follow the AWS docs at <https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html> to request an SSL certificate for your domain.
+Follow the AWS docs at <https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html> to request a public certificate for your domain.
 Some important points:
 * Add `example.com` and `*.example.com` to the certificate.
 * Use DNS validation (rather than email validation), whereby in the "pending validation" stage you can choose "Create record in Route 53" which saves time (since we have already configures Route 53 for this domain).